iterative/dvc.org/content/docs/start/data-management/data-versioning.md

 ---
 title: 'Get Started: Data Versioning'
 description: 'Get started with data and model versioning in DVC.
-Learn how to use a regular Git workflow for datasets and ML models, without storing large files in Git.'
+Learn how to use a standard Git workflow for datasets and ML models, without storing large files in Git.'
 ---